2501/en_lobotomy_corporation_fan_translation/translation_guidelines.md

 # Standing guidelines
 NOTE: If something is missing from this list, _assume it is to stay as-is_ for now.
 It's more likely than not that we'll miss something at some point, so this way we don't prematurely shoot ourselves in the foot.

+* Sephirah vs. Sephirahs
+    * "Sephirah" should be used as both the singular and plural forms of the word, so use "Sephirah" over "Sephirahs" (or similar).

 # Cross-file details to consider

 * Work types, Stat names, etc.